 A total of 7,986 Arla farmer owners have assessed and submitted data to 203 questions about their herd, feed production, energy usage etc. Their data has been verified by an external climate advisor, who has also helped create the farmer’s action plan for further climate reductions based on the individual data.

-The data confirms that Arla farmers are among the most climate-efficient dairy farmers in the world with 1.15 kg of CO2e per kilo of milk including peat lands.
+The data confirms that Arla farmers dairy farmers produce with 1.15 kg of CO2e per kilo of milk including peat lands.

 “We are proud of where we’ve got to, but we are determined to go a lot further.
 For us, the number is not a final result but a baseline from where we need to improve.
 The Climate Checks is a tool to guide our next steps, to accumulate more insight and transparently measure our progress going forward,” says Jan Toft Nørgaard.